-You are welcome to come and meet with a Disability Advisor once we have received your evidence of a disability.
-In this appointment we will start drafting your Student Support Plan.
+Once we have received your evidence of a disability you're welcome to discuss this with a Disability Advisor via a Zoom appointment or in person.
 Alternatively you can contact us by phone if you have queries regarding the process.

 The Equality Act (2010) defines a disabled person as someone who has a mental or physical impairment that has a substantial and long-term adverse effect on the person’s ability to carry out normal day-to-day activities.

 We would positively encourage you to disclose your disability, which may affect your study, so we can advise on any academic adjustments that may be required.
 We have a legal duty to make reasonable adjustments and we are happy to help.